isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **d.
 Data Anonymisation, De- and Re-identification of Data**

+Anonymisation, de- and re-identification of data are tools used in biomedical research to enable data to be analysed while protecting the data contributors’ privacy.
+As analyses involving big data and AI algorithms in biomedical research rely increasingly on large volumes of personal, health and medical data, conventional methods of de-identification and anonymisation may no longer be adequate in protecting privacy.

+**Ethical Considerations:**

+i.
+Are the current methods of anonymisation and de-identification still applicable when large volumes of personal, health and medical data are used in big data and AI research?

+ii.
+Should genetic data should be treated differently from other types of personal and health data?

 **e.
 Revising Consent in the Arena of Big Data and AI**

 **How to participate**